 Summer seems to be pretty even-tempered and is only seen attacking out of defensive instinct.
 Bran is even-tempered and outspoken in his desire to protect his subjects.

 Shaggydog is particularly aggressive.
 Rickon is irritable and confused while most of his family is away.

 Ghost is different from the rest of his siblings and is discovered having separated himself from the rest of the litter, just as Jon Snow is a bastard and leaves Winterfell to join the Night's Watch.
 Ghost is also an albino, while the other direwolves are mostly grey.
 Traditionally, noble-born bastards can have the sigil of their house (if knighted), but with colors reversed, in this case a white direwolf on grey as opposed to the Stark's grey direwolf on white.

 Jorah's armor looks oddly familiar, doesn't it?
 It's Northerner armor, because Jorah was a knight of the North until he was exiled, and he would naturally bring along the armor he possessed before his exile.

-Dany's survival of the bonfire in the season one finale is foreshadowed several times.
+Dany's survival of the bonfire in the Season 1 finale is foreshadowed several times.
 In her first scene she steps into a scalding bath without reaction.
 Later she holds burning-hot dragon eggs without ill effect.
 After her brother's death, she flat-out asserts, "Fire cannot kill a dragon."

 If you look closely at the model of Harrenhal in the opening, it has the remnants of moving parts, showing that it's not just the model of a broken castle but a broken model of a broken castle.